 A phrase that has always resonated with me is “9 to 5 until you’re barely alive.”
 This refers to the typical path a lot of people choose to follow: get a safe job and sit at a desk until you’re about 65 1/2 years old.

-This idea is one of the reasons I’m compelled towards entrepreneurship.
-I’ve met, and continue to meet numerous people who hate their jobs and accept that it has to be that way until they retire.
+I love entrepreneurship, partly because that life is so terrible to me.
+I meet numerous people who hate their jobs and accept that it has to be that way until they retire.

 “Uninspiring” comes to mind.

-They believe it because they’ve been told to do it their entire lives.
+They were told this their entire lives, so they believe it.
 This is how the world worked for our parents and their parents, so it is how it must work for us.

 No thank you.
 Keep the prepackaged life, sanitized of all disappointment but also sanitized of all adventure.